microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots.md

 ### K. Data workflow example

 In this example we are receiving data from two Tabs sensor in a building in London.
-We want to display the latest high CO2 alerts in an App, available to all Microshare employees.
+We want to display the latest high CO2 alerts in an App, available to all Microshare® employees.

 Our data workflow is the following:
 1. Parse the incoming data stream to single out the Healthy Home Sensor
 2. Decode the Payload from the Healthy Home Sensor
 3. Single out cases where the CO2 level is high, and pass only those to the next step
 4. Aggregate the latest 10 records with [a View](../views-guide)
-5. Setup [a Rule](../rules-guide) so that all Microshare employees can run the aggregation View
+5. Setup [a Rule](../rules-guide) so that all Microshare® employees can run the aggregation View

-At Microshare.io we usually represent data workflows with [draw.io](https://www.draw.io) diagrams.
+At Microshare® we usually represent data workflows with [draw.io](https://www.draw.io) diagrams.
 [Click here to see is a data workflow template](/assets/html/Data Workflow Template.html) that describes this example.

  1 would use the snippet from the [Data Parsing](#data-parsing) above
  2 would use the snippet from the [Data Transformation](#data-transformation) above